Malchishnik

-Malchishnik (Мальчи́шник — The Stag Night) is a sex rap group from Russia who were the first Russian rap artists to gain mainstream popularity during earlier 1990s.
+Malchishnik (Мальчи́шник — The Stag Night) is a Russian hip hop group from who were the first Russian rap artists to gain mainstream popularity during earlier 1990s.

 History

 Formation

 Initially producer and manager Alexey Adamov aimed to form a commercially successful boy band.
 The group was planned as a Soviet counterpart of then-popular New Kids on The Block.
-Emphasis was to be made on sweet appearances and flashy costumes.

 Adamov recruited five young guys for the band from Arbat breakdancers.
-Original band members included vocalists Kris, Klyopa, Dan (Andrey Kotov), Raf and music producer Mutabor (Pavel Galkin).

-Adamov then asked Dolphin (Andrey Lisikov), a famed breakdancer, apprentice song-writer and a friend of Dan to write some lyrics for the group.
+Adamov then asked Dolphin (Andrey Lisikov), a breakdancer, apprentice song-writer and a friend of Dan to write some lyrics for the group.
 Dolphin was satisfied with his fee, so when Mutabor couldn't practice in group's first tour because of his wedding ceremony, Dolphin agreed to substitute him.
 He effectively joined Malchishnik in the summer of 1991.

-During this tour, Dolphin proposed changing the concept of the band by turning to more "fashionable" and "progressive" music.
-He suggested modeling their sound after American dirty south pioneers 2 Live Crew.
-Since Dolphin, Dan and Mutabor all were b-boys, hip hop music was a natural choice for them.
-Adamov agreed and then excluded all band members except mentioned threesome.

-Dolphin practiced as a lyricist, Mutabor as a beatmaker and Dan contributed to both areas, while all three were rapping.
-Trio went to the studio to record their debut album in 1991.